Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Introduction

 Early numerical studies on \bh{} binaries outside of the quasi-circular regime identified and analyzed the morphologies described above~\cite{Pretorius:2007jn,Shibata:2008rq,Sperhake:2009jz,Healy:2009zm,Gold:2009hr,Gold:2012tk}.
 The impact of the different morphologies on the gravitational radiation has been computed in conjunction with (semi-) analytic methods~\cite{Berti:2010ce,East:2012xq,Damour:2014afa,Nagar:2020xsk,Rettegno:2023ghr}.
 The \gw{} emissions from the encounters have been computed in a series of works~\cite{Garcia-Bellido:2017qal,Teuscher:2024xft,Caldarola:2023ipo,Roskill:2023bmd,Bae:2023sww,Fontbute:2024amb}.

 In addition to applications in \gw{} astrophysics, simulations of \bh{s} have also been used to model high-energy particle collisions.
-These simulations focused on ultra-relativistic \bh{} scattering or mergers~\cite{Shibata:2008rq,Sperhake:2010uv,Sperhake:2012me}, and it was found that with increasing initial momentum, the binaries' morphology and radiated energy became less sensitive to internal parameters like the \bh{s'} spins.
+These simulations focused on ultra-relativistic \bh{} scattering or mergers~\cite{Shibata:2008rq,Sperhake:2009jz,Sperhake:2010uv,Sperhake:2012me}, and it was found that with increasing initial momentum, the binaries' morphology and radiated energy became less sensitive to internal parameters like the \bh{s'} spins.

 Another line of research has investigated the deflection angle imparted on the trajectories of scattering \bh{s}~\cite{Damour:2014afa,Hopper:2022rwo,Rettegno:2023ghr,Long:2025nmj}, connecting to new \gw{} modeling methods such as scattering amplitudes.
-More recent numerical work has begun a \gw{} catalog for highly eccentric mergers~\cite{Trenado:2025ccf}.
+Recent numerical work has striven toward the creation of \gw{} catalogs for eccentric mergers~\cite{Trenado:2025ccf,Ficarra:2024nro,Nee:2025zdy}.

-In this work, we focus on the evolution of the spin and mass of scattering \bh{s}.
-Simulations of ultra-relativistic scattering \bh{s} revealed that their (dimensionless) spins increase if they are initially zero or anti-aligned with the orbital angular momentum~\cite{Sperhake:2012me}.
+In this work, we focus on the evolution of the spins and masses of scattering \bh{s}.
+Simulations of ultra-relativistic scattering \bh{s} revealed that their (dimensionless) spins increase along the \bh{} angular momentum if they are initially zero or anti-aligned to it ~\cite{Sperhake:2012me}.
 This phenomenon, also called the ``spin-up,'' occurs due to the transfer of orbital angular momentum to the \bh{s} via the re-absorption of \gw{s}.
-It was also shown that initially aligned \bh{} spins could decrease, i.e., ``spin-down.''
+It was also shown that initially aligned \bh{} spins could decrease (i.e. ``spin-down'').